Party data as JSON/JSON-LD

 Parameter Result

-All upcoming events, limited to 500.
+(none) All upcoming events, limited to 500.

 country=list-all

-Only countries and their amount of events.
+Only countries and their number of events.

-country={nameCountry} Party events from {nameCountry}.
+country={nameCountry} Parties from {nameCountry}.

-country={isoCountry} Party events from {isoCountry}.
+country={isoCountry} Parties from {isoCountry}.

 eventtype={nameType} Values for {nameType}: